 Link Google Forms to Google Sheets

-Google Forms is a standalone product and you can view all responses directly in the app: just go to the Responses tab to read them.
-But if you’re collecting information from a lot of people, you need to put that data into a spreadsheet, where it’s ready to process and analyze.
+You can use Google Forms as a standalone application; simply click on the responses tab to read all the responses directly.
+However, if you’re collecting a lot of data from a lot of people, you should put that data in a spreadsheet, where it’s ready to process and analyze.

-If you save your reponses in Google Sheets, they will remain there even if they are deleted from the form.
+- If you save your responses in Google Sheets, they will remain there even if you delete the data from the form.

-How to filter responses from Google Forms into Google Sheets
+How to filter responses from Google Forms to Google Sheets

-Query function uses SQL language to select specific data.
+The Query function uses SQL language to select specific data.
 In order to create a new tab for each color, simply follow this step by step:

 - Inside your form, go to the Responses tab and click on the three dots.
 Click Select response destination > Create a new spreadsheet.

-How to merge responses from different forms into one tab (sheet)
+How to merge responses from different forms into one tab in Google Sheets

 - Install the Sheetgo add-on for Google Sheets.